Call of Duty Modern Warfare 2: Release date, platforms, trailers, everything we know

 - CoD 2022: Modern Warfare 2 leaks

-Modern Warfare 2 will likely be coming to PS4, PS5, Xbox One, Xbox Series X | S, along with PC.
-However, it is worth noting that previous-gen versions may come with one distinction.
-Leakers have implied Modern Warfare 2 could ship on multiple discs for the PS4 and Xbox One versions.
+From FPS boosts to improved graphics, new-gen versions are obviously more capable than last-gen builds.
+While yet to be confirmed, it’s also worth noting that previous-gen versions may come with one distinction: leakers have implied Modern Warfare 2 could ship on multiple discs for the PS4 and Xbox One versions.